What is leprosy?

 Leprosy (Hansen's Disease) is caused by a bacillus (germ) called Mycobacterium leprae (M. leprae).
 It mainly affects the skin, nerves and eyes.

-Leprosy is not a highly contagious disease, it has a long incubation period (the period between infection and seeing symptoms).
-For leprosy, this is five years on average, but can be anything between one year and 20 years.
+Leprosy is not a highly contagious disease.
+The incubation period (the period between infection and seeing symptoms) is long - five years on average, but can be anything between one year and 20 years.
 During the incubation period, an infected person does not have any visible signs or symptoms but may already be infectious.

 What are the signs and symptoms of leprosy?